Skip to main content

 # Explicitly request grid format

-fastskill list --grid
+fastskill list --format grid

 Output Format: